Visualizing GDP: An Inside Look at the Q2 Second Estimate

-Note from dshort: The charts in this commentary have been updated to include the Q4 2012 Third Estimate.
+Note: The charts in this commentary have been updated to include the Q2 2016 Second Estimate.

-The chart below is my way to visualize real GDP change since 2007.
-I've used a stacked column chart to segment the four major components of GDP with a dashed line overlay to show the sum of the four, which is real GDP itself.
-That noticeable change in today's 0.4 percent Third Estimate from the 0.1 percent in the Second Estimate was the positive revision to Gross Private Domestic Investment and continued improvement in Net Exports of Goods and Services.
-The biggest component of GDP, however, Personal Consumption Expenditures, was revised down from the Second Estimate.
+The chart below is a way to visualize real GDP change since 2007.
+It uses a stacked column chart to segment the four major components of GDP with a dashed line overlay to show the sum of the four, which is real GDP itself.
+Here is the latest overview from the Bureau of Labor Statistics:

-My data source for this chart is the Excel file accompanying the BEA's latest GDP news release (see the links in the right column).
-Specifically, I used Table 2: Contributions to Percent Change in Real Gross Domestic Product.
+Let's take a closer look at the contributions of GDP of the four major subcomponents.
+The data source for this chart is the Excel file accompanying the BEA's latest GDP news release (see the links in the right column).
+Specifically, it uses Table 2: Contributions to Percent Change in Real Gross Domestic Product.

 Over the time frame of this chart, the Personal Consumption Expenditures (PCE) component has shown the most consistent correlation with real GDP itself.
-When PCE has been positive, GDP has been positive, and vice versa.
-In the latest GDP data, the contribution of PCE came at 1.28 of the 0.4 real GDP (down from 1.47 in the Second Estimate).
+When PCE has been positive, GDP has usually been positive, and vice versa.
+In the latest GDP data, the contribution of PCE came at 2.94 of the 1.10 real GDP, a dramatic increase over the previous quarter.

 As for the role of Personal Consumption Expenditures (PCE) in GDP and how it has increased over time, here is a snapshot of the PCE-to-GDP ratio since the inception of quarterly GDP in 1947.
-The Q4 2012 ratio is 70.72%, fractionally off the all-time high of 71.15% in Q1 2011 but fractionally higher than last quarter's 70.46%.
+To one decimal place, latest ratio of 69.3% is a record high.
 From a theoretical perspective, there is a point at which personal consumption as a percent of GDP can't really go any higher.
-At the low 70 percents, we may be approaching that level.
+We may be approaching that upper range.